-Anchore Enterprise Reports is a new service introduced in v2.0.
-It aggregates data to provide insightful analytics and metrics for account-wide artifacts.
+Anchore Enterprise Reports aggregates data to provide insightful analytics and metrics for account-wide artifacts.
 The service employs GraphQL to expose a rich API for querying the aggregated data and metrics.

 How it works

 One of the main functions of Anchore Enterprise Reports is aggregating data.
 The service keeps a summary of all current and historical images and tags for every account known to Anchore Enterprise.
 It also maintains vulnerability reports and policy evaluations generated using the active bundle for all the images and tags respectively.

-WARNING: Anchore Enterprise Reports shares persistence layer with Anchore Engine.
-Ensure sufficient storage is provisioned
+WARNING: Anchore Enterprise Reports shares a persistence layer with Anchore Engine.
+Ensure sufficient storage is provisioned.

 Anchore Enterprise Reports service loads it’s configuration from the

 reports section of the config.yaml.
-Here is a snippet of just the section
+The following is a snippet:

 ... services: reports: enabled: true require_auth: true endpoint_hostname: "<hostname>" listen: '0.0.0.0' port: 8228 # GraphiQL is a GUI for editing and testing GraphQL queries and mutations. # Set enable_graphiql to true and open http://<host>:<port>/v1/reports/graphql in a browser for reports API enable_graphiql: true # Set enable_data_ingress to true for periodically syncing data from anchore engine into the reports service enable_data_ingress: true cycle_timers: reports_data_load: 600 # images and tags synced every 10 minutes reports_data_refresh: 7200 # policy evaluations and vulnerabilities refreshed every 2 hours reports_metrics: 3600 # metrics generated every hour authorization_handler: external authorization_handler_config: endpoint: "<rbac-authorizer-endpoint>"